weberlab-hhu/Helixer/docs/fine_tuning.md

 ##### Add aligned reads to the h5 file as coverage tracks
-*RECOMMENDED:* Make a back-up of the `<your_species>.h5` file from the previous steps (step 1 and 2 from the
+*RECOMMENDED:* Make a back-up of the `<your_species>.h5` file from the previous steps (see
 [create training data section above](#231-create-training-data)).
 Adding coverage data to the h5 file will change it in place, like adding the genome annotation/pseudolabels did.